 The digital design is output to a film (negative) this is then exposed to a light-sensitive, water soluble polymer plate using UV light.
 The portions of the plate that are exposed through the clear parts of the film harden, and what is not exposed, washes away.
 What remains is a raised surface in the shape of your design.
 A separate plate is produced for each colour being printed (including an extra plate if you are using blind impression as part of your design).

-These plates are stuck onto an aluminium plate that raises the plate to type high.
+These plates are stuck onto an aluminum plate that raises the plate to type high.
 The plate is then affixed to a machined metal base which is locked into the press, ready to be inked up and lovingly squished into your stock of choice.

 Ink is mixed by hand - carefully weighed out to perfectly match the specific colour recipe of your chosen Pantone colour (this is why the ink colour you choose MUST be from the Pantone Uncoated Swatch book).
 Mixing ink is a finicky process and can take a number of test runs on the press to achieve the correct colour.